google/temporian/docs/src/user_guide.md

-TODO: add `` to Node and EventSet?
-TODO: add links to operator reference when we mention them
+# User Guide

 This is a complete guide to Temporian.

-If you are are in hurry, we recommend you read the first sections (e.g. util the " Index, horizontal and vertical operators" section) and then look at some of the task-specific [tutorials](https://temporian.readthedocs.io/en/latest/tutorials/).
+If you are are in hurry, we recommend you read the first sections (e.g. until the [Index, horizontal and vertical operators](#index-horizontal-and-vertical-operators) section) and then look at some of the task-specific [tutorials](https://temporian.readthedocs.io/en/latest/tutorials/).

-# User Guide

 ## ¿What is temporal data?